SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector_Basics.md

 ## Step 2: Create a GitHub repository

-1. In the menu bar of Visual Studio, select *GIT > Create GIT Repository...*.
+1. In the menu bar of Visual Studio, select *GIT > Create GIT Repository*.

 1. Create a new GitHub repository.